mkocansey/bladewind/README.md

 ```
 <br />

-Now include the BladewindUI css file and initialize a few javascript variables in the <head> of your pages.
-This should ideally be done in the layouts file your app's pages extend from.
+Now include the BladewindUI css file in the &lt;head&gt; of your pages.
+This should ideally be done in the layouts file your app pages extend from.

 <br />